peterkracik/scss-best-practice/README.md

 // TODO

 ### 8. properties - do and don't
-dont add too specific rules to tag selectors, if there will be at least one case where needs to be overridden, use them only to reset the element. less rules are better
+dont add too specific rules to tag selectors, if there will be at least one case where needs to be overridden, use them only to reset the element. less rules are better.

 NO
+/general/_common.scss
 ```
 a {
     color: red;